Tvalc/GCA/docs/Story/chapters/Ch2.md

   - Demonstrates unique ability to spot weaknesses in digital structures
   - Scavenges a sharp crystal shard from defeated Crypto Bro enemy
   - Joins party after Hazel promises to help her find a way home
+  - Jen's trust in Hazel and the group is tentative but grows as they support her.
+Early party interactions hint at the importance of relationship development for survival and unlocking new abilities.

 ### Scene 5: Rumors of The Moderator
 - **Location**: B1 - Digital Dawn, Information Kiosk